ZCAlex77/odin-todo-app/README.md

 - expand todo to see saved notes for it from the last button on the todo

 ### Things I learned from this

 - how to use webpack to bundle files
 - how to create factory functions and modules
 - how to split my code into different modules/factories for each purpose of the app

+### Future plans for this project

+- add a filter/sort system
+- improve UI